-My the Juniper T-series routers are affected by the flaw in the version 6 series of Juno, which makes them vulnerable to denial of service attacks.
-Such an attack could allow an attacker to gain access to the router and crucial areas of a company network.
+Juniper’s M- and T-Series routers are affected by the flaw in the version 6 series of Junos, which makes them vulnerable to denial-of-service attacks.
+Such an attack could allow a hacker to gain access to the router and crucial areas of a company’s network.

-Juniper confirmed the existence of security hole in Junos on Monday.
+Juniper confirmed the existence of the security hole in Junos on Monday.

-“It is fixed, that our customers are upgrading, but I can not give more details,” Penny said, however, a spokesman for Juniper.
+“It is being fixed, in that our customers are upgrading, but I’m not able to give any more details,” said Penny Still, a spokeswoman for Juniper.

-According to security firm Secunia Research has vulnerability “moderately critical” implications for networks.
-In a notice posted on its website, the Danish company said the flaw was in an unspecified error in processing certain network packets.
-It recommends that companies upgrade the operating systems on their routers.
+According to security research firm Secunia, the vulnerability has “moderately critical” implications for networks.
+In an advisory posted to its Web site, the Danish company said that the flaw was in an unspecified error in processing certain network packets.
+It recommended that companies upgrade the operating systems on their routers.

-The vulnerability is thought to affect routers running versions of yuzu installed before January 07 this year.
-It was discovered by U.S. Qwest Communications.
+The vulnerability is thought to affect routers running versions of Junos installed before Jan.
+7 this year.
+It was discovered by U.S. company Qwest Communications.

-The warning comes after Cisco Systems Juniper sent two notices of security holes in its router software.
-On 21 January, the networking giant posted a warning on its Web site to say routers connected to its IP telephony equipment could be vulnerable to denial of service attacks.
-Then last week, Cisco announced it had found three security flaws in its routing software that could open the door to the same kind of intruder.
+The Juniper warning comes after Cisco Systems sent out two alerts of security holes in its router software.
+On Jan.
+21, the networking giant posted a warning on its Web site to say routers connected to its IP telephony gear could be vulnerable to denial-of-service attacks.
+Then last week, Cisco announced it had uncovered three more security flaws in its routing software that could open the door to the same kind of intruder.